ufukty/gohandlers/docs/reference/core-concepts/README.md

 -   **Easy Testing**: Consistent handlers and built-in mocking simplify testing practices.
 -   **Maintainable Design**: Centralized definitions and generated code keep your project easy to scale and maintain.

-By embracing these core concepts, gohandlers helps you build maintainable, robust, and efficient HTTP APIs in Go.
+By embracing these core concepts, Gohandlers helps you build maintainable, robust, and efficient HTTP APIs in Go.